On this page

-Humanitarian—refugees and other Humanitarian Program arrivals must satisfy the criteria concerning refugees or humanitarian cases (see below).
+Humanitarian—refugees and other Humanitarian Programme arrivals must satisfy the criteria concerning refugees or humanitarian cases (see below).

-Visa options are available under General Skilled Migration (GSM) for skilled workers who want to live in Australia and who do not have an employer sponsoring them.
+Visa options are available under points tested skilled migration for skilled workers who want to live in Australia and who do not have an employer sponsoring them.
 These include options for skilled people applying as independent migrants as well as those sponsored by an eligible Australian relative or nominated by a state or territory government.

-Two of the larger categories under GSM are the Skilled-Independent and Skilled-Sponsored.
+Two of the larger categories under points tested skilled migration are the skilled-independent and skilled-sponsored.
 Entry under both categories is dependent on a points test.

 The aim of the points test is to identify factors in a potential migrant that will benefit Australia and help with settlement.
 The factors assessed depend on the migration category.

 The business skills migration category seeks to attract migrants with a proven track record of success in business or investment who will use their skills and experience to engage in business or investment activities in Australia.
 Such activities benefit Australia through creating employment, developing links to international markets, exporting Australian goods and services and introducing new or improved technology.